 - I got very good through the week at identifying the differences between a Common Grackle and Boat-Tailed Grackle.
-The biggest giveaway for me was the larger size of the Boat Tailed Grackle and how different the females look from the male.
+The most significant giveaway was the larger size of the Boat-Tailed Grackle and how different the females look from the male.

 - Fish Crow:

-- They were all over the hotel and parks, scavenging every stray funnel cake and pretzel they can get their beaks on.
+- They were all over the hotel and parks, scavenging every stray funnel cake and pretzel.

-- Smaller than the American Crow, but the main identifier was their nasally calls and sounds, which were different from the American Crow’s I am used to back in Ohio.
+- Smaller than the American Crow, but the primary identifier was their nasally calls and sounds, which were different from the American Crow’s I am used to in Ohio.

 - Every lake or body of water seems to have multiple Mallards swimming around.
 We even found them in our pool at the hotel.
 Most of them are very brave around people and will even sit under your table as you eat.

-These next group of birds are fairly easy to spot with minimum effort.
-Looking up into an occasional tree or into a waterway should give you these birds.
+These next group of birds is relatively easy to spot with minimum effort.
+Looking up into an occasional tree or in a waterway should give you these birds.

-- Highly entertaining, especially as they would “run” across land to get to water.
+- Highly entertaining, especially as they would “run” across the land to get to the water.

 - They were very common around the lake at the Beach and Yacht Club and Boardwalk Area.